br3nd0g/Flask-Three.js-Blog-Template/README.md

 ---

 Time to set up your homepage, this is a lot more simple than the previous instruction.
-Simply go in to the **tempaltes** folder and go in to **index.html**.
+Simply go in to the **templates** folder and go in to **index.html**.
 You can change the website title in the header, and also change the text in the explanation, probably explaining what your blog is for, and a bit about yourself too - whatever suits your needs/purpose.

 ---